Did Early Christians Believe that Humans Possessed Immortality?

 The New Testament

-The New Testament teaches the same basic doctrines as the Old Testament, but tends to expand on them.
+The New Testament teaches many of the same basic doctrines as the Old Testament, but tends to expand on them.

-Jesus confirmed that souls can and will be destroyed when He taught:
+Jesus confirmed that souls can and will be destroyed when He taught with a Protestant and Roman Catholic translation below:

-28 And do not fear those who kill the body but cannot kill the soul.
-But rather fear Him who is able to destroy both soul and body in hell {Gehenna} (Matthew 10:28).
+28 And do not be afraid of those killing the body, and are not able to kill the soul, but rather fear Him who is able to destroy both soul and body in Gehenna.
+(Matthew 10:28, Literal Standard Version)

 11 These things He said, and after that He said to them, "Our friend Lazarus sleeps, but I go that I may wake him up."